wesovilabs/exkorpion/README.md

 As was mentioned above Exkorpion is a test framework focused on helping developers to work under BDD.
 Then, as you could guess the syntax will look like Given-When-Then.

-Below you can find some very basic examples of use of **Exkorpion**
+Below you can find some very basic examples of how to use  **Exkorpion**

 ```elixir